Simon Fuller: Impact on music culture

 Fuller came to prominence in the 1990s for managing the pop group the Spice Girls.
-He has managed acts including Victoria Beckham, Annie Lennox, S Club 7, S Club Juniors, Now United, Steven Tyler, Amy Winehouse, Carrie Underwood, Kelly Clarkson, Will Young, Emma Bunton, Any Gabrielly, The Future X, Lisa Marie Presley and many more in addition to sports icons Lewis Hamilton and Andy Murray.
+He has managed acts including Victoria Beckham, Annie Lennox, S Club 7, S Club Juniors, Now United, Steven Tyler, Amy Winehouse, Carrie Underwood, Kelly Clarkson, Will Young, Emma Bunton, Any Gabrielly, The Future X, Lisa Marie Presley and many more in addition to sportsmen Andy Murray and Lewis Hamilton.

 In 2008, Fuller was certified as the most successful British music manager of all time by Billboard magazine.
 He has managed the career of Annie Lennox since the release of her multi-platinum album Diva in 1991.
 He has managed hit songwriters and producers, including Cathy Dennis, who first met Fuller as the singer of D Mob in the 1980s.
 Under Fuller's guidance, Dennis became the UK's No. 1 female songwriter with a string of hits for artists including Kylie Minogue, Britney Spears, Katy Perry, Pink, Will Young, and others.

 Fuller managed the Spice Girls through the peak of their 1990s success and he remains in partnership with the five girls today.
 Under Fuller's guidance, the Spice Girls became a marketing phenomenon, rose to chart topper status worldwide and went on to sell over 85 million records.
 In 2002, Fuller's company discovered 19-year-old Amy Winehouse, produced her first award-winning album Frank and signed her to Universal Music.

 In 2005, 2006, and 2007, the biggest selling music acts in North America (Kelly Clarkson, Carrie Underwood, and Daughtry) were all managed by Fuller.
 In October 2016, Fuller announced a joint venture with the 4 original members of the Swedish supergroup ABBA to create a new digital ABBA.
 In August 2020, BBC News announced that Fuller had signed an exclusive agreement with tech firm TikTok.
 In 2025 Fuller's longterm partnership with Nick Shymansky's Day One Music management company led to a UK No.1 ands global hit for Lola Young.

 In 2001, while managing S Club 7, Fuller wanted to put together a spin-off band of ‘mini-me’s’ to support S Club 7 on tour.
 This resulted in a reality-tv type show, S Club Search, and a new band called S Club Juniors (later known as S Club 8.)
-The members of the band were aged 10-13.
+The members of the band were aged 10–13.
 Initially S Club Juniors were only meant to support S Club 7 on one of their tour dates at Wembley Arena; however the Juniors’ proved to be so popular, that they supported S Club 7 on every tour date and later toured alongside them for the S Club United tour.
 S Club 8 also went on to release seven singles, two albums and a TV show, I Dream.